JhonProgramming/Creating-A-Project-Planning-And-You/README.md

             string checkedName = ((RadioButton)sender).Name;  <-- use these in the checked change event to detect which ones are checked or not and do stuff baesd on that if (checkedName == "rbtnSpeedGreater")

+             if (rbtnGreaterTemp.Checked) <-- conditional based on if radiobutton is checked, works for check boxes as well